 A lack of trust and perceived professionalism can directly translate to lost revenue.

-There are lots of ways you’ve worked to build positive brand and inspire trust with your clients.
+There are lots of ways you’ve worked to build a positive brand and inspire trust with your clients.
 Pleasant phone greetings when client calls in, a professional sign over the office entrance, even stationary on a nice paper stock are important to let your clients know that you’re serious about your business.

 But what about having your own domain name for email?